rebelsky/csc282/pages/syllabus.md

 Your classmates and partners depend on your contributions to learn new material and complete the required work for this course. *Don't let them down!* You are expected to arrive on time and actively participate in every class.

-If your are sick, *please do not come to class.* Stay in your room, rest, and seek medical care as needed.
+If you are sick, *please do not come to class.* Stay in your room, rest, and seek medical care as needed.
 [Student Health and Counciling Services (SHACS)](http://www.grinnell.edu/about/offices-services/student-health) offers health and mental health services to students.

 Participation
 -------------